-Test approved to help treat common infection in transplant patientsJuly 5th, 2012 in Medications /
+Test approved to help treat common infection in transplant patientsJuly 5, 2012 in Medicine & Health / Medications

 (HealthDay) -- The first DNA test to help doctors treat a common viral infection in people who have had a solid organ transplant has been approved by the U.S. Food and Drug Administration.

 The cytomegalovirus (CMV) is a common viral infection, especially in people who have had their immune systems deliberately suppressed after an organ transplant.
 Among those who have had transplants of organs such as the heart, lung, pancreas or kidney, the virus can lead to diseases such as pneumonia or colitis, the FDA said in a news release.